 Today is December 13 and the Navigate the Chaos question to consider is “how often do you remind yourself you are the decisive element?”
-People who navigate the chaos understand that they are responsible for creating the climate of their life.
+People who navigate the chaos understand they are the decisive element.
+Such a recognition empowers them to translate one dream after another into reality.

 German writer and statesman Johann Wolfgang von Goethe noted “I have come to the frightening conclusion that I am the decisive element.
 It is my personal approach that creates the climate.
 It is my daily mood that makes the weather.
 I possess tremendous power to make life miserable or joyous.
 I can be a tool of torture or an instrument of inspiration, I can humiliate or humor, hurt or heal.
 In all situations, it is my response that decides whether a crisis is escalated or de-escalated, and a person is humanized or de-humanized.”